 EDUCATION, EXPERIENCE AND SKILLS:

-- Moderate level computer skills, including word processing and spreadsheets.
+- Computer skills, including word processing and spreadsheets;

-- Experience in transportation or equivalent position with experience working with trauma, substance abuse, sexual exploitation, victim assistance, child protective services, youth in foster care, or human trafficking populations.
+- Experience in case management or equivalent position with experience working with trauma, substance abuse, sexual exploitation, victim assistance, child protective services, youth in foster care or human trafficking populations;

-- Able to maintain confidentiality, as required by law and in the best interest of survivors, staff and the agency.
+- Able to maintain confidentiality, as required by law and in the best interests of survivors, staff and the agency;

 - Initial and subsequent random drug screening is required as per agency policy.

 - Must be willing and able to embrace and exemplify our core values.